 - Visit the nearest medical center for qualified medical care.

-While doctors recommend a tetanus injection every ten years, a severe wound is likely to alter the protocol.
-In case your wound is dirty, and the current shot exceeds five years since injection, the physician may recommend a booster soon after the injury.
-Bites from unknown dogs increase the risk of rabies and hence the need for medical attention regardless of the severity.
+Unlike adults, children are likely to succumb to these injuries, hence why 20% of the bites require medical attention.
+While doctors recommend a tetanus injection every ten years, a severe wound will likely alter the protocol.
+If your wound is dirty and the current shot exceeds five years since injection, the physician may recommend a booster soon after the injury.
+Bites from unknown dogs increase the risk of rabies, hence the need for medical attention regardless of severity.
 If the skin continues to swell after treatment, or observe pus and redness in the area, contact your doctor for further treatment.

 With an enormous prevalence of dog bites in the US, there needs a change of tactic to prevent the occurrences.
 Avast, majority of these can be avoided through simple measures that include: